JimmyDansbo/VTUIlib/README.md

 ## Registers

 Several zeropage addresses are used by the library for temporary storage space as well as parameter passing.
-Addresses used are `r0 - r5` (`$02 - $0D`).
+Addresses used are `r0 - r6` (`$02 - $0F`).
 These are the same registers as is used by the new kernal functions in the Commander X16.

-The VTUI library mostly uses r0 and r1 for parameter passing, r2-r5 are used for temporary storage.
+The VTUI library mostly uses r0, r1l and r2l for parameter passing, r0-r6 are also used for temporary storage.
 All zeropage registers can be discarded as soon as a routine has returned.

 In addition to the zeropage memory, the VTUI library uses CPU registers for transferring arguments to the functions as well as temporary space and indexing.